ertra/play-framework-by-example/README.md

-# Play Framework for Java by example
+# Play Framework by example

 ## What is it?
-I am learning Play Framework for Java and I am creating boilerplate templates to show how to do basic stuff in Play Framework for Java.
+I am learning **Play Framework for Java** and I am creating boilerplate templates to show how to do basic stuff.

 ## What is included?
-* Reading URL query examples
+* Reading URL query parameters examples
 * Creating, reading and deleting Cookie
 * Creating, reading and deleting Session, protecting the resource behind the login
-* Database select,insert using [Hibernate](https://hibernate.org/) and JPA
+* Database select, insert using [Hibernate](https://hibernate.org/) and JPA
 * Basic filter example
+* Full example how to use forms and their validation

 ### Other examples
-* Example of running background task
+* Example of running background task every minute
 * Example implementation of [reCAPTCHA](https://www.google.com/recaptcha/about/) in Java from Google
 * Example implementation of OAuth 2.0 in Java for Facebook and Google using [ScribeJava SDK](https://github.com/scribejava/scribejava)